Commercial

 Decision rule for most buyers

-If the site is a small finished layout and the customer is genuinely confident that four views are enough, a four-channel path can be sensible.
+If the site is a small finished layout and you are genuinely confident that four views are enough, a four-channel NVR can be sensible.
 If there is any doubt, an eight-channel NVR is usually the more forgiving choice.
 It gives the installer room to stage the job, lets the owner add practical cameras later, and avoids the awkward situation where every channel is full before the customer has lived with the system.

 For SecurityWholesalers customers comparing quotes, the useful middle ground is often four to six cameras on an eight-channel recorder.
-That gives the buyer a cleaner starting price without locking the system into a tiny future.
+That gives you a cleaner starting price without locking the system into a tiny future.

 FAQs